dtauerbach/apollo/client/README.md

     $ bundle install

+Note that on Ubuntu (and possibly other systems), grunt points to 'node' but it should point instead to 'nodejs'.
+To fix this, run 'which grunt' to locate where grunt is installed, and edit the #! line to point to nodejs instead of node:

+   $ #!/usr/bin/env nodejs

 Create your own copy of nginx.conf.example naming it to nginx.conf, and changing the relevant settings.
 Include the Apollo nginx.conf into the main Nginx conf.